 Yes.
-The elevator is on the right side of the lobby.
+The elevator is on the right side as you enter the lobby.

 Is the VPAC wheelchair accessible?

 Yes.
 There are dedicated wheelchair accessible positions throughout the theatre.
-When you purchase your tickets, be sure to tell whomever you speak with that someone in your party needs a wheelchair accessible seat.
+When you purchase your tickets, be sure to select a wheelchair space and a wheelchair companion seat if needed.

 Where are the bathrooms?

-Both men’s and women’s restrooms are located on the left-hand side of the lobby, on the main level and the balcony level.
+Both men’s and women’s restrooms are located on the left-hand side directly inside the lobby doors.
+There are restrooms also located to the left of the balcony on the second level.
 There is a family restroom located next to the women’s restroom on the main floor.

 What do I do when the person next to me is bothering me?